Former Swiss banker convicted for giving secret tax data to Germany

 The dispute has included several twists, including the Swiss filing criminal charges in 2012 against three German tax collectors, accusing them of buying account information from informants.

-And in 2017, Germany arrested a Swiss man they accused of spying on North Rhine-Westphalia's tax authority, forcing Switzerland's spy agency to defend its practices against friendly neighboring countries.
-The accused Swiss spy got a suspended prison term. [reut.rs/2FfZgUt]
+And in 2017, Germany arrested a Swiss man they accused of spying on North Rhine-Westphalia's tax authority, forcing Switzerland's spy agency to defend its practices against friendly neighbouring countries.
+The accused Swiss spy got a suspended prison term. [reut.rs/2FfZgUt ] ($1 = 0.8804 euros) (Reporting by John Miller, editing by Larry King)